ItamarTati/ItamarTati/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studied Web Development at Kodiri BootCamp, Middlesex University and FreeCodeCamp.
 - 🌱 &nbsp; Learning more about Artificial Intelligence, Cyber Security, Algorithims and Data Structures.

 <h3>🛠 Tech Stack</h3>